Venous Thromboembolism (VTE) Market to Witness Robust Expansion throughout the Forecast Period 2017-2026

 There are around 100,000 to 300,000 VTE related deaths reported annually in the U.S. (International Society on Thrombosis and Hemostasis, Inc.).
 The number is much higher in Europe, which is at 544,000 deaths annually.
 Moreover, it is also estimated that up to 60% of VTE cases occur during or after hospitalization.
 This preventable health condition is usually overlooked as a major public health problem leading to deaths.

-Based on the article published by the steering committee of world Thrombosis Day in 2014, incidence rate of VTE in North America, Western Europe, Australia and southern Latin America (Argentina) was in the range of 0.75-2.69 per 1,000 individuals, which increase to 2-7 per 1,000 individuals in population aged 70 years and above.
-Moreover, according to its research findings, awareness about venous thromboembolism is very low globally.
-Furthermore, the condition is largely undocumented, except in North America and Europe.
-Daiichi Sankyo Company, Limited commenced a large scale clinical registry for cancer-VTE patients in Japan, in March 2017.
+The Market structure covers the value chain, player categories, product ranges, key players’ presence across products and end user segments of the market.
+The report also provides a snapshot of key competition, market trends with forecast over the next 5-8 years, anticipated growth rates and the principal factors driving and impacting growth market data and analytics are derived from a combination of primary and secondary sources.

+The research process involved the study of various factors affecting the industry, including the government policy, market situation, competitive landscape, historical data, present trends in the market, technological innovation, upcoming technologies and the technical progress in related industry, and market risks, opportunities, market barriers, and challenges.

-Major players in the global venous thromboembolism market include Pfizer Inc., Boehringer Ingelheim GmbH, Sanofi S.A., Abbott Laboratories, Dupont Pharm Co, Bristol-Myers Squibb Company, Merck & Co.
-Inc., Bayer AG, Upsher-Smith Laboratories, Inc., and 3M Health Care.\
+Top merchant analysis is one of the key component and is exceptionally helpful for each player to comprehend focused scene in the market.
+Major key companies present in Venous Thromboembolism (VTE) market report are: Pfizer Inc., Boehringer Ingelheim GmbH, Sanofi S.A., Abbott Laboratories, Dupont Pharm Co, Bristol-Myers Squibb Company, Merck & Co.
+Inc., Bayer AG, Upsher-Smith Laboratories, Inc., and 3M Health Care.

+Venous Thromboembolism (VTE) Market report is the believable source for gaining the market research that will exponentially accelerate your business.
+Additionally, it Presents new task SWOT examination, speculation attainability investigation, and venture return investigation.

 Also, Coherent Market Insights has a proprietary database of pipeline biologics and biosimilars, called PHASE-XS.
 This database provides analytical data in addition to the clinical information of ongoing trials for biologics and biosimilars.
 An amalgamation of more than 30 parameters, PHASE-XS helps biotechnology and pharmaceutical companies to analyze the market trend, competition, and market potential.
 For more information or to access this database, kindly click on the below link or contact at [email protected]